stefanpejcic/dev.openpanel.com/docs/cli/commands.md

 ### Enable / Disable AdminPanel

+OpenAdmin can run in headless mode, that is to say without a front-end UI.
+This can further save on memory requirements and keep your server secure.

-To disable access to the AdminPanel:
+To disable access to the OpenAdmin panel:

 ```bash
 opencli admin off
 ```

-To enable access to the AdminPanel:
+To enable access to the OpenAdmin panel:

 ```bash
 opencli admin on